nasa-gibs/worldview/README.md

 npm start
 ```

 Navigate to [`http://localhost:3000`](http://localhost:3000) in a browser.
-To stop Worldview, press Control+C in your terminal.
+To stop Worldview, press Control+C in the terminal.

 See [Developing](doc/developing.md) for more usage details.

 ## Updates

-To update Worldview, you can pull down any branch or tag from GitHub.
-If you're on the `master` branch (default), and you want to update to the latest stable version of Worldview, run `git pull`.
+To update Worldview, pull down any branch or tag from GitHub.
+From the `master` branch (default), to update to the latest stable version of Worldview, run `git pull`.

 **Note:** This project uses [Semantic Versioning](https://semver.org/).
 Updates to the major version number in [package.json](package.json) indicate a breaking change; _update with caution_.